-Three Colts Tavern ‘Like Italy and New York have made sweet love’ I believe it was Aristotle who once said: “A day with pizza is a better day.”
+‘Like Italy and New York have made sweet love’ I believe it was Aristotle who once said: “A day with pizza is a better day.”
 I concur wholeheartedly.
 However, how does one differentiate between the many pop-ups now hawking Italy’s finest export around London?
-Don’t worry, I won’t bore you with food-nerd jargon about heritage grains, leopard ...
+Don’t worry, I won’t bore you with food-nerd jargon about heritage grains, leopard spotting (the burnt ...

-Upstairs at the Gun There is a saying, recently imported like other Chappell Roan-ims, that states you shouldn’t waste a Friday night on a date.
+‘Reinventing the idea of British cuisine’ There is a saying, recently imported like other Chappell Roan-ims, that states you shouldn’t waste a Friday night on a date.
 This need not apply to long-term couples, over 30s, or those of us who don’t own a glittery one-piece.
-Sometimes all you want is dancing candles, white tented tablecloths, goo goo eyes, and an evening ...
+Sometimes all you want is dancing candles, white tented tablecloths, goo goo eyes, and ...

 ‘Much more than quite good’ How do you make Zone 2 of London, less than 15 minutes’ walk from the cacophony that is Dalston Junction, feel like a village?
 As a restaurant owner, you cannot simply transplant a duck pond, beaming locals or rolling hills.
 What you can do is craft a cafe seemingly built of pure sunlight and balanced ...